 Now that you have enabled archiving, Twitch will automatically save your broadcasts.
 For non-turbo users your videos will be saved for 14 days before being deleted.
 Twitch Partners and Twitch Turbo users will have their broadcasts saved for 60 days before being deleted.

-You can manage your VODs and Highlights using the Video Manager.
+You can manage your VODs and Highlights using the Video Producer.
 You will be automatically directed to managing your past broadcasts, however you may also filter between past uploads / premieres, broadcasts and highlights via the filter menu on the right hand side.

 Note: The graph showing chat activity on the Highlighting tool was removed on Dec.
 15, 2016.

 If you wish to delete a VOD for any reason, you can.
-Head to your Video Manager, find the VOD you wish to delete, click three dot menu expansion icon and then proceeding to the delete option as seen below:
+Head to your Video Producer, find the VOD you wish to delete, click three dot menu expansion icon and then proceeding to the delete option as seen below:

 You can also delete your Highlights if you wish to by following the same process.
-It may be easier to find your Highlights by filtering for them in the filter menu on the right side of the Video Manager.
+It may be easier to find your Highlights by filtering for them in the filter menu on the right side of the Video Producer.